 As a not-for-profit lender, NMFA attempts to pass on to its borrowers the same rates paid on the bonds issued to provide loaned funds.
 To accomplish this, it attempts to achieve a zero net interest income in the PPRF in its planning and management processes.
-In fiscal year 2017, the PPRF had net interest loss of \$22.6 million, compared to net loss of \$16.6 million in 2016.
-This is a result of NMFA having exercised early bond call provisions and issued new bonds and passed on the savings on refinancing to the borrowers.
-Most of the resulting loss is the loan refinancing pass-through expense of \$17.5 million.
+In fiscal year 2018, net interest income for the PPRF increased by \$22.6 million, with an ending balance of \$0.2 million, compared to the net loss of \$22.4 million in 2017.
+This is mostly a result of a combination of higher interest loans having been issued and callable portions of outstanding bonds having been replaced by lower interest bonds.